mdw-nl/guide/best_practices/language_guides/python.md

 # Python

-*Page maintainer: Patrick Bos* [@egpbos](https://github.com/egpbos)
+*Page maintainer: Alessio Romita* [@stin911](https://github.com/stin911)

-Python is the "dynamic language of choice" of the Netherlands eScience Center.
+Python is the "dynamic language of choice" at Medical Data Works.
-We use it for data analysis and data science projects using the SciPy stack and Jupyter notebooks, and for [many other types of projects](https://github.com/NLeSC?language=python): workflow management, visualization, NLP, web-based tools and much more.
+We use it for data analysis and data science projects using the SciPy stack and Jupyter notebooks, and for [many other types of projects](https://github.com/mdw-nl?language=python): workflow management, visualization, NLP, web-based tools and much more.
 It is a good default choice for many kinds of projects due to its generic nature, its large and broad ecosystem of third-party modules and its compact syntax which allows for rapid prototyping.
 It is not the language of maximum performance, although in many cases performance critical components can be easily replaced by modules written in faster, compiled languages like C(++) or Cython.